 What Conditions Do Custom Orthotics Treat?

-Custom orthotics are evidence-supported for a wide range of lower extremity conditions — the common thread is that biomechanical dysfunction (abnormal foot mechanics during standing, walking, or running) is either causing or significantly contributing to the pain.
+Custom orthotics are evidence-supported for a many lower extremity conditions — the common thread is that biomechanical dysfunction (abnormal foot mechanics during standing, walking, or running) is either causing or significantly contributing to the pain.
 Dr. Biernacki prescribes custom orthotics for:

 | Condition | How Orthotics Help | Evidence Level |